 I've also heard a lot of people keeping their working space free from all clutter during focus hours — things that could potentially steal their attention — like smartphones.

 In the absence of enjoyment, there are no immediate good solutions for psychological reactance, only useful hacks.
-But just being aware and conscious of it when it is taking place can itself often make a huge difference.
+But just being aware and conscious of it when it is taking place can often make a huge difference.

 You tame the rebel within you by noticing when that rebellion is taking place.